MATH115H Elementary Statistics (Honors section)

 - IV.
 Prerequisites

-- Math Placement Test score of 7 or better or MATH101 (C or better) or MATH103 (C or better) or MATH110 (C or better); admission to the Honors@Bucks program
+- Math Placement Test score of 7 or higher or MATH101 (C or better) or MATH103 (C or better) or MATH110 (C or better); admission to the Honors@Bucks program

 - V. Other Pertinent Information